Policy statement

 Factors that would be relevant in this decision may include:

-• The usual expectations on the job role
+- the usual expectations on the job role

-• The experience, knowledge, and skills of the individual worker, which may include their training history
+- the experience, knowledge, and skills of the individual worker, which may include their training history

-• The developmental goals of the person and the support available to meet these
+- the developmental goals of the person and the support available to meet these

-• Whether there are capability issues that the worker and their manager are addressing
+- whether there are capability issues that the worker and their manager are addressing

-• Whether previous knowledge of and relationship with the adult or other persons involved might mean the worker is either better or worse placed than others to take on the work
+- whether previous knowledge of and relationship with the adult or other persons involved might mean the worker is either better or worse placed than others to take on the work

-• Other demands on the worker
+- other demands on the worker

-• The needs of the service.
+- the needs of the service

 Because of these links between assessment under s9 Care Act 2014 and adult safeguarding enquiries under s42 Care Act 2014, the presumption of Surrey County Council Adult Social Care is that those whose roles involve carrying out assessments under s9 Care Act may have significant involvement in adult safeguarding enquiries, in particular in carrying out the SAEC and LEO roles.
 This will be subject in any individual case to that staff member having had the appropriate support, learning opportunities and so on needed to promote competence to do so.

-Typical roles in ASC
+Typical roles in Adult Social Care (ASC)

 No definition is offered here of low, medium or high risk, and they can be taken to have their usual everyday meaning.
 Nor is this meant to imply that these roles are only restricted to these job titles.
 The aim is simply to aid the making of professional judgments case-by-case, not to create a prescriptive model.

-Low risk ATM ATM or Safeguarding Advisor Social worker / OT / Senior Social Care Assistant As required
+Low risk | Area Team Manager (ATM) | ATM or Safeguarding Advisor | Social worker / Occupational Therapist / Senior Social Care Assistant | As required |

-Medium risk TM ATM or Safeguarding Advisor Social worker / OT / Senior Social Care Assistant As required
+Medium risk | Team Manager | ATM or Safeguarding Advisor | Social worker / Occupational Therapist / Senior Social Care Assistant | As required |

-High risk Senior Locality Manager Team Manager ATM / Social Worker / Safeguarding Advisor Adult Safeguarding Leads for the organisations involved
+High risk | Senior Locality Manager | Team Manager | ATM / Social Worker / Safeguarding Advisor | Adult Safeguarding Leads for the organisations involved |

 The role of Safeguarding Adults Advisors